Guilherme1600/RimT/README.md

 # RimT
-another multi thread optimizer, more cores more TPS done with AI
+another multi thread optimizer, more cores more TPS. done with AI